 With such tremendous growth and expansion, Burger University was initiated in 2006 to provide new and ongoing training in all trades and all departments.
 Several “mentoring” positions were added to complement the initiative of Burger University.
 In addition to this skill training, a heavy emphasis has been placed on safety training with frequent company-wide meetings to heighten the awareness and emphasize the importance of safety throughout the shipyard.
 In 2007 Burger again made a major commitment to training and employees retention by instituting LEAN Construction Practices throughout its operation.

-In 2007, another first for Burger was achieved, the launching of the first set of identical twins, ARETI I and ARETI II, for a Russian client who wanted to have a vessel on each side of the Atlantic.
+In 2007, another first for Burger was achieved, the launching of the first set of identical twins, Hull 505 and 506, for a client who wanted to have a vessel on each side of the Atlantic.
 Again, these two vessels were met with much acclaim and have been nominated for several industry awards.

 On August 16, 2007 Burger Boat Company announced the retirement of David Ross, Co-President.
 Then current Co-President James (Jim) M. Ruffolo undertook the full responsibility of President.